DarwinNE/FidoCadJ/README.md

     java -jar fidocadj.jar

-If you use Windows, you might find useful using the classical installer contained in the `FidoCadJ_Windows.exe` file.
+If you use Windows, you might find useful using the classical installer contained in the `FidoCadJ_Windows.msi` file.
 If you run it, it will install FidoCadJ on your system and you can launch it via the Start menu.

-If you own an Apple Macintosh with MacOSX, you may download the `FidoCadJ.app` bundle and treat it just like any other native application.
+If you own an Apple Macintosh with MacOSX, you may download the `FidoCadJ_MacOSX.dmg` bundle and treat it just like any other native application.
 Since Apple does not seem to be very much prone to support Java, if you experience some problems running FidoCadJ, please check you do have a Java runtime